mzazon/awesome-cloud-projects/aws/api-security-waf-gateway/api-security-waf-gateway.md

    echo "✅ Geographic blocking rule added for selected countries"
    ```

    Geographic blocking is now enforced, providing an additional layer of protection by blocking requests from high-risk regions.
-This rule works in conjunction with rate limiting to create a comprehensive defense strategy.
+This rule works in conjunction with rate limiting to create a comprehensive defense strategy against distributed attacks.

 5. **Create a Test API Gateway REST API**: